 Why should I care about my home’s Building Envelope?

-Understanding your home’s Building Envelope is a critical component to controlling your energy costs.
+Understanding your home’s Building Envelope is critical to controlling your energy costs.

 It is the physical barrier that separates the unconditioned space from the conditioned space of your home.
 This barrier needs to be resistant to hot and cold air, moisture, light, and noise.

-A properly defined and insulated Building Envelope is critical for your comfort and the energy efficiency of your home.
+A properly defined and insulated Building Envelope is critical for your comfort and your home's energy efficiency.

-YVEA’s Energy Hero Program has a series of DIY resources available on our website to help you identify and define your home’s unique Building Envelope.
-You can also contact Mike Beyer at 970.871.2267 for more information.
+YVEA’s Energy Hero Program has a series of DIY resources on our website to help you identify and define your home’s unique Building Envelope.
+You can also call Mike Beyer at 970-879-1160 for more information.